geokkjer/Home-lab/instruction.md

-# AI Agent Instructions: NixOS Flakes Migration for CongenitalOptimist
+# AI Agent General Instructions

 ## Overview
-This document provides step-by-step instructions for AI agents to help migrate the CongenitalOptimist machine from traditional NixOS configuration to flakes-based configuration and upgrade to NixOS 25.05.
-The system already has excellent modular structure that we'll preserve and enhance.
+This part of the document provides general instructions for tha AI agent.

 ## General instructions
-This document is to be treated as an iterative work and a collaberation.
+This document is to be treated as an iterative work and a collaberation between the user and AI agent.

 ## Goal for this file
 Top part reusable instructions that can be transferred to other project and as away to iterativey make ai agent behave more like I prefer.